ibm-cloud-docs/account/iam-login_fedid.md

 Because a one-time passcode retrieves code from the {{site.data.keyword.Bluemix_notm}} console, it causes the use of a federated ID in your automation script to fail.
 Avoid trouble by using the API key option with an automated script.
 {: tip}

-### From the {{site.data.keyword.Bluemix_notm}} CLI
+#### From the {{site.data.keyword.Bluemix_notm}} CLI
 {: #login_cli}

-There are two different methods that you can use for logging in with the CLI.
+You can use two different methods to log in with the CLI.
 For the first method, use the following steps:

 1. Specify the `--sso` option with the `ibmcloud login` command.
 2. Follow the URL in the prompt to get the one-time passcode.